billie66/TLCL/book/manipulating_files.md

 <tr>
 <th class="title">mv file1 file2</th>
 <th class="title">Move file1 to file2. <b>If file2 exists, it is overwritten
-with the contents of files.
-If file2 does not exist, it is created. <b>In either case, file1 ceases to exist.</b></th>
+with the contents of files. </b>If file2 does not exist, it is created. <b>In either case, file1 ceases to exist.</b></th>
 </tr>
 <tr>